aagoodman/FASTA/readme.md

 # FASTA

-**FASTA** is a lightweight web app that tracks your path and colors it by speed. created by Abby Schwartz &  Alyssa Goodman for glue solutions, inc.
+**FASTA** is a lightweight web app that tracks your path and colors it by speed.
+Created by Abby Schwartz &  Alyssa Goodman for glue solutions, inc.

 🌐 Live app: [https://aagoodman.github.io/FASTA/](https://aagoodman.github.io/FASTA/)